Oflucoder/termuxwc/README.md

-im stuck in a debugging loop right now, sorry. im still fighting, pathing -> build error fixing.

-github repository for my attempt for developing a wayland compositor. u are free to contribute. much love.
+github repository for my attempt for developing a wayland compositor. u are free to contribute. much love <3
 # termuxwc